 - In general, there is a sense of community to siblinghood among Hugo finalists.
 Whether you’re a bestselling author or a first-time finalist in a fan category, you’re all in this together.
 There is usually a private group for Hugo finalists to chat, ask questions, share gripes, post photos of Hugo gowns, tiaras and pets, etc…

 - Once the Hugo finalists have been announced, there will be people who have opinions about the ballot.
 Most will be positive or at least fair – I always try to be fair in my own Hugo and Nebula finalist commentaries, even if I don’t care for some of the finalists – but some will be not.
 There are always people who think that your category or the entire ballot is too male, not male enough, too white, not white enough, too queer, not queer enough, too American, not American enough, too bestselling, not bestselling enough – you get the idea.
-There will be people who complain that only people no one knows got nominated or that only the usual suspects got nominated.
-And some of these people won’t even wait 24 hours after the Hugo finalists have been announced to air their opinions – at least they didn’t last year.
-Some will even tag you, just to make sure you don’t miss their very important opinion.
+There will be people who complain that only people no one knows got nominated or that only the usual suspects got nominated – and multiple bestsellers and Hugo winners can be “people no one knows”, while first or second time finalists can be “the usual suspects”.
+Some of these people won’t even wait 24 hours after the Hugo finalists have been announced to air their opinions – at least they didn’t in 2021.
+Some will even tag you, just to make sure you don’t miss their very important opinions.
 The best thing to do is ignore those people.

 - A handful of people seem to have made it their life’s mission to mock and harass Hugo finalists.
 Ignore them and block them on social media and don’t let them get you down.
 Most of them are just jealous.